 Ultrasound can also help to visualize the cyst, and guide aspiration.
-High resolution musculoskeletal ultrasound can be highly sensitive and usually shows anechoic or more commonly hypoechoic lesion in keeping with the cystic nature of the lesion.
+High-resolution musculoskeletal ultrasound can be highly sensitive and usually shows anechoic or more commonly hypoechoic lesion in keeping with the cystic nature of the lesion.

 Treatment of Meniscal Cysts

 If incidental or minimally symptomatic, treatment may require rest, icing and/or anti-inflammatory medicine.
-This nonoperative treatment is indicated as first line of treatment for small perimeniscal cysts and parameniscal cysts especially in people with degenerative tears.
+This nonoperative treatment is indicated as the first line of treatment for small perimeniscal cysts and parameniscal cysts especially in people with degenerative tears.